 Christine Sweeney, LICSW Program Manager, Parent Connection

-February being the month of Valentines, it seems fitting to talk about what happens to couples when they become parents, especially for the first time.
-I have often found it curious, that so much time and energy is focused on the physical process of delivery, very important information to be sure… but zero attention or discussion is centered on preparing couples as to what it’s really like to live with a newborn and what changes they should anticipate making to get them through those early weeks of round the clock feedings and infant care.
+I have often found it curious, that so much time and energy is focused on the physical process of delivery, very important information to be sure, but no attention or discussion is centered on preparing new parents as to what it’s really like to live with a newborn and what changes they should anticipate making to get them through those early weeks of round-the-clock feedings and infant care.

-A successful partnership/marriage is a constant work in progress, and when couples become parents, that work is magnified and intensified with sleep deprivation, hormone adjustment and the overwhelming realization that you are suddenly responsible for this very fragile looking newborn who only communicates via crying.
-Couples are often warned by friends and family members who are already parents about sleepless nights.
+Expecting parents are often warned by friends and family members, who are already parents, about sleepless nights.
 They are jokingly ribbed about how they have no idea how life is about to change.
-But beyond that, couples are given very limited details about what that exactly means and how their lives will specifically change, and therein lies the problem.
-Couples come into the hospital, and then we send them home with no clue and thus no way to adequately prepare for how dramatically their lives are about to change, both individually and as a couple.
+But beyond that, new parents are given very limited details about what that exactly means and how their lives will specifically change, and therein lies the problem.
+Very rarely do new parents get any education from the the hospital about how to adequately prepare for these life changes.

 For the past five years, the Parent Connection has sought to address that information gap by offering our patients a workshop titled, “Becoming Parents.”
-The focus of the workshop, through exercise and discussion, is to provide couples a clear and detailed understanding of what living with a newborn, ages 0-12 weeks (the 4th trimester) is really like, so that armed with that information they can begin to plan/discuss how they will manage that period together.
+The focus of the workshop, through exercise and discussion, is to provide new parents a clear and detailed understanding of what living with a newborn, ages 0-12 weeks (the 4th trimester) is really like, so that armed with that information they can begin to plan/discuss how they will manage that period.

 In addition to providing very specific details, I also remind couples to think of themselves as a team, and that there are a few key characteristics of successful teams.
 (Those of us in Patriot’s nation know these qualities well).
 They are communication, the ability to shift and make adjustments as needed, the capacity to put the team first above individual needs/wants, and the ability to remain calm when things get heated.
 (No issue is ever resolved at 2am.)